fbsamples/workplace-platform-samples/README.md

-# Workplace From Facebook Platform Samples
+# Workplace From Meta Platform Samples

 This is a collection of samples containing examples of Graph API doc, integrations and support scripts.